rostro36/Notes/Multimodal VAE/GNN_survey.md

 - create a virtual, bipartite graph, where the edges are also nodes and there is an edge from the original node to the original edge.
 There are no edges between two original nodes.
 - adapt different weight matrices for different kinds of edges.

-**Dynamic** have a static graph structure, but dynamic input signals.
+**Dynamic** graphs have a static graph structure, but dynamic input signals.
 Usually in the first step the graph structure is inferred and then the outputs are fed into a a sequence model like seq2seq or CNNs.
 ## Vanilla graph neural networks
 Vanilla graph neural networks are designed for *undirected* graphs.